XiLaiTL/vscode-toolbar/README.md

 ### Basic Toolbox

+There are two options:
-Copy the following content to the settings file:
+1. Copy the following content to the `settings.json` file:

 ```json
 "toolbar.toolboxs": [